-Discussion of the assumptions.
+Discussion of finiteness of moments of hitting times.
 We generally assume sufficient regularity such that the stochastic representation $g(X{\tau_x}^x)Y{\tau_x}^x + Z{\tau_x}^x$ is square integrable and the (adaptive) Euler scheme converges with weak order one.
 In the spirit of this exploratory paper, we do not try to provide a refined error analysis leading to minimal conditions.
-(In particular, note that no proof of convergence rate one for the adaptive Euler scheme - even in the case of deterministic coefficients - has been given in the literature, to the best of our knowledge, cf. [12, 6].)
+(In particular, note that no proof of convergence rate one for the adaptive Euler scheme - even in the case of deterministic coefficients - has been given in the literature, to the best of our knowledge, cf. [14, 7].)

-Regarding the step from deterministic to random coefficients, the representation (2.17) holds provided that the deterministic counterpart holds for P-almost all (random) coefficients, and the resulting random variable u - obtained by conditional expectations in (2.16) - is integrable.
+Regarding the step from deterministic to random coefficients, the representation (20) holds provided that the deterministic counterpart holds for P-almost all (random) coefficients, and the resulting random variable u - obtained by conditional expectations in (19) - is integrable.
 Similarly, error expansions for the case of deterministic coefficients (when available, such as for the non-adaptive Euler scheme) can be extended to the case of stochastic coefficients provided that the terms are integrable (w.r.t. the random coefficients).

-However, it seems more tricky to obtain square integrability of $g(X{\tau_x}^x)Y{\tau_x}^x + Z{\tau_x}^x$ .
-In particular, square integrability of the stopping time $\tau$ is not straight-forward since there seems to be a lack of explicit bounds of moments of hitting times for SDEs with deterministic coefficients (explicit in terms of said coefficients) in the literature.
+However, it seems more tricky to obtain square integrability of $g(X{\tau_x}^x)Y{\tau_x}^x + Z{\tau_x}^x$.
+In particular, square integrability of the stopping time τ is not straight-forward since there seems to be a lack of explicit bounds of moments of hitting times for SDEs with deterministic coefficients (explicit in terms of said coefficients).
 Hence, one needs to directly analyze the stochastic problem.
-To this end, let us specifically consider the Darcy problem, i.e., the operator $L = \nabla \cdot \kappa \nabla$ for a random field $\kappa$ as in Assumption 2.10.